olive-collective-yvr/olive-collective-website/about.md

                 - Speak for yourself, not others.<br>
                     - One person speaks at a time.<br>
                         - Share the air-time -- Stand up.
 Stand back.<br>
-                            - Use "i" statements.
+                            - Use "I" statements.
 Be critical, not judgemental.<br>
                                 - Do not personalize conflict.<br>
                                     - You can change your mind.<br>
                                         - Personal stories stay in the room, but learnings should be shared.<br>